-While multiple good practices and methods could have been recommended, I suggested that it is best to master a few and implement them vigorously.
-Therefore, there are only nine components that make up the structure of this continuous, action-based learning strategy that goes from the classroom, to the workplace, into the community, and beyond.
+While multiple good practices and methods could have been recommended, I suggested that it was best to master a few and implement them vigorously.
+Therefore, there are only nine components that made up the structure of this continuous, action-based learning strategy that goes from the classroom, to the workplace, into the community, and beyond.

 The focus in all of my work is co-creation as a service.
 While I offer my public workshops, like PKM and Social Learning, I can help clients create their own programs.
 For example, Carlsberg uses the PKM framework in its leadership development, and Bangor University uses it to inform the undergraduate Psychology curriculum.
 My experience has helped a number of organizations, from the inside and outside, to coach and guide them in creating professional development programs or transition projects.
 Buying ‘off-the-shelf’ will not address the unique requirements for learning and working in any complex organizational environment.